Skill IQ helps identify where you should begin learning in a given technology's path.

 Pluralsight Iris is our skill assessment algorithm and recommendation engine.
 Each skill assessment includes an Iris Quotient (IQ) score.

 Skill IQ is a continuous score from 0 to 300.
 This is based on your percentile in that skill area.
-Pluralsight's exclusive adaptive skill measurements work by measuring your technical abilities relative to the population of users that have taken that assessment.
+Pluralsight's exclusive adaptive skill calculations work by measuring your technical abilities relative to the population of users that have taken that assessment.
 This does not measure your broad intelligence.
-Your percentile tells you how much more you know than others who have the same skill, ranked on a scale from 0 to 100.
+Your percentile tells you how much more you know than others who have the same skill, on a scale from 0 to 100.

 The Skill IQ 0 to 300 scale is broken into five ranges: